top of page

 Some companies have even started making up fake certifications and measurements that have no real meaning, such as "Bio Active 15+", "High Active," "Active 15+," or "K Factor 16," which are intended to make you think they are certified or tested correctly, but in fact, they are nothing more than words and numbers on a page created by the company.

-So, just because a jar says Manuka Honey and lists lots of fancy numbers or terms does not mean it is a good product.
+Just because a jar says Manuka Honey and lists lots of fancy numbers or terms does not mean it is a good product.
 Marketing can conceal a lot of issues with a product.

 So what do various measurements and numbers mean?

-There are only two legitimate ways to label Manuka Honey, MG/MGO or UMF.
+There are only two legitimate ways to label Manuka Honey: MG/MGO or UMF.

 MG/MGO (Methylglyoxal) - Manuka honey should either be labeled with the actual MG test results (in mg/kg) or with a correlated rating on the UMF (Unique Manuka Factor) scale.
 The UMF trademark must be on the jar if they use a UMF rating instead of the actual MG test result.